Topiary or wire balls planted with succulent plants are drought tolerant,

 Your succulent ball should last at least a season or two without any major care, after that the plants may need to be taken out and reinstalled if they are getting too crowded.

-See the tutorial on how to make a Succulent Sphere.
+See the tutorial on how to make a Succulent Sphere where you can also purchase a selection of wire topiary forms.